junxit/us-congress-bills-111/metadata.md

 - 2009-02-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 2/12/2009 H1272)
 - 2009-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 2/12/2009 H1272)
 - 2009-02-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-03-20 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2009-05-20 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-05-20 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-05-20 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-05-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 65.